NaraJeamfry/workfully-codechallenge/README.md

 # Bank Account API

 This is an API that fulfills three example basic actions for a Bank Account.
-It has been developed with NodeJS following the Workfully Code Challenge repo, available on [GitHub](https://github.com/Workfully-github/codechallenge).
+It has been developed with Node.js following the Workfully Code Challenge repo, available on [GitHub](https://github.com/Workfully-github/codechallenge).

 ## How to run